sangsongthong-hexterika/AD-VirtualHomeLab1/README.md

 ## The Purpose Of This Lab

-This lab is the documentation of my learning about Active Directory.
-Active Directory is a huge topic so I have divided it into phases:
+This lab is the documentation of my learning about Active Directory Penetration Testing.

-Phase 1: The learning is focused on what is the functionality of Active Directory and how it works to pursue the role of System Administration.
-This is the core fundamentality of Active Directory.

-Phase 2: The learning is focused on Active Directory Penetration Testing core fundamental.
-There will be no sophisticated AV evasion at this point.

-Phase 3: After the Active Directory got attacked from a hacker, me, the system administrator, also me, is strengthening my system to prevent recurring attacks.
-This phase will focus on system hardening.

-Phase 4: This one will be something more sophisticated such as AV Evasion.